U.S. has most coronavirus cases in world, next wave aimed at Louisiana

 “It’s surreal,” Allen said.
 “People around me I know are dying.
 I know of a couple people who have died.
 I know a couple of people who are fighting for their lives.
 Everyday you hear of another person who has it.”

 Desperate to slow virus transmissions by limiting physical contact among people, state and local governments have issued stay-at-home orders covering about half the U.S. population.
-A major side effect has been the strangulation of the economy, unleashing a wave of layoffs.
+A major side effect has been the strangulation of the economy, and a wave of layoffs.

-The U.S. Labor Department reported Thursday the number of Americans filing claims for unemployment benefits last week soared to a record of nearly 3.28 million - almost five times the previous weekly record of 695,000 during the 1982 recession.
+The U.S. Labor Department reported Thursday the number of Americans filing claims for unemployment benefits last week soared to a record of nearly 3.28 million - almost five times the previous weekly peak of 695,000 during the 1982 recession.

-Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, said warmer weather may help tamp down the U.S. outbreak as summer approaches, though the virus could re-emerge in the winter.
+Dr. Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, said warmer weather may help tamp down the U.S. outbreak as summer approaches, though the virus could re-emerge in the winter.

 “We hope we get a respite as we get into April, May and June,” Fauci said on WNYC public radio.

-Washington state Governor Jay Inslee said he may extend by two weeks a stay-at-home order tentatively set to expire on April 6, encouraged by what he called a “very modest improvement” in the outbreak in the Seattle area.
+Washington state Governor Jay Inslee said he may extend a stay-at-home order tentatively set to expire April 6, encouraged by what he called a “very modest improvement” in the Seattle area.

-Washington was the site of the first U.S. outbreak of COVID-19 and has been among the hardest-hit states.
-As of Thursday afternoon the state reported about 3,200 cases and 147 deaths.
+Washington experienced the first major U.S. outbreak of COVID-19 and has been among the hardest-hit states.
+As of Thursday the state reported about 3,200 cases and 147 deaths.

+In California’s Coachella Valley, a region rife with retirees who are especially vulnerable, 25 members of the state’s National Guard helped a non-profit distribute food to people stuck in their homes, as most of the regular volunteers are senior citizens.

+More than 10,000 troops have been deployed in 50 states to provide humanitarian aid during the pandemic.

 Reporting by Maria Caspani in New York and Daniel Trotta in Milan; Additional reporting by Gabriella Borter, Catherine Koppel, Lucia Mutikani, Doina Chiacu, Susan Heavey, Nathan Layne, Lisa Lambert, Michael Martina, Rebecca Cook, Barbara Goldberg, Rich McKay and Dan Whitcomb; Writing by Will Dunham and Steve Gorman; Editing by Howard Goller, Bill Tarrant, Cynthia Osterman and Daniel Wallis